Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.11.2 =
+Build 202332.01
+* MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, and PHP.
+* FIX: Corrected a minor formatting error in the variation descriptions.

 = 3.11.1 =
 Build 202308.01